senderend/openipahound/docs/collect.md

 ## Common Flags

-The short flags are intentionally limited to the options users type most often.

 | Option | Purpose |
 | --- | --- |
 | `collect ipa.example.test` | FreeIPA LDAP server target, as a hostname or IP address. |